Brymastr/Angular-Starter/README.md

 # Angular-Starter
-Angular starter project to get you started with a good folder structure, angular dependencies, sass, and grunt tasks
+Angular-Starter is an Angular.js project template to help get you started on your own Angular project.
+The template provides a solid foundation for your app.
+Benefits include a good folder structure, several Angular dependencies, SASS, and some prebuilt grunt tasks.

 # Install
 To get started with the angular starter project template, fork this repository then follow these easy steps.